The Parlor Studio, Nashville

 Summer 2013, Cathy recorded her new CD, A Matter of Faith, with 10 of her inspired songs and she added 7 more wonderful songs!
 Also recorded at The Parlor Studio in Nashville on Music Row.
 (Check it out on her music page.)

 Cathy performed with her father in his bands for many years and as soloist at nursing homes, hospitals and other events.
 Cathy says, “For me, singing and playing music is not about what I can get from it, but about what I can give to others.
 Music helps to heal those who are hurting.”
 Cathy’s next project is to record Jazz Standards, New Orleans songs and Classic Country.

 With rich, deep velvet tones to mezzo-soprano, Cathy has a unique versatility to her voice, a wide vocal range and sings a blend of Pop/Folk/Country, Classical, Sacred, Broadway, Standards and Jazz.

-Her musical influences range from Classical, to Rodgers and Hammerstein, George Gershwin, Cole Porter, 1930’s and 40’s Big Bands, 1960’s Folk, John Denver, Glen Campbell, Jim Croce, David Gates, Anne Murray, The Carpenters, Classic Rock & Country, as well as current Pop and Country artists.
+Her musical influences range from Classical, to Rodgers and Hammerstein, George Gershwin, Cole Porter, 1930’s and 40’s Big Bands, 1960’s Folk, John Denver, Glen Campbell, the Rock group Bread with James Griffin & David Gates, Jim Croce, Anne Murray, The Carpenters, Classic Rock & Country, as well as current Pop and Country artists.